nashville-software-school/client-side-mastery/book-4-kneel-diamonds/chapters/CB_CHANGE_LISTENERS.md

 # Showing Chosen Options

-1. In each of the modules that display an `<select>` element that has a child `<option>` as an HTML representation of each object in the corresponding array in the database module.
+1. In each of the modules, generate a `<select>` element that has child `<option>` elements as HTML representation of each object in the corresponding array in the database module.
 1. Add an event listener that reacts to the customer choosing one of the options.
 1. When an option is chosen, use `window.alert` to display a message that says which option the user chose.

 ## Pick Your Style